 But of course you can learn all of that from their website.

 The real question is whether or not the systems works as claimed and if you as a teacher can make real money with it.

 We might as well get this out of the way now.

-Yes, VIPKid is a scam.
-In fact, it's a conspiracy... a secret Government takeover aimed at forcing the English language onto the non-English speaking world.
+Is VIPKid a scam?
+What would you call a conspiracy... a secret Government takeover aimed at forcing the English language onto the non-English speaking world?
 Control their language… control their mind.